0x16h/cryogenix.net-www/src/openbsd_desktop.md

 Personally, I used OpenBSD for years on bare-metal and VM servers as well as building a liveCD distro for occasional use before adopting it full-time.
 Out of the box, it is faster and easier to configure than FreeBSD and even most linux distros.
 I do still love FreeBSD, but it lacks *je ne sais quoi* that OpenBSD has at a base level which enables fast configuration and usability whatever you're using it on.

 I use a clean, minimalist system which maximises productivity without having a bloated userland; here's how to reproduce a basic version of it.
 I am stuck in my ways and haven't migrated to cwm(1) yet; also, in the initial version of this article I confused cwm with fvwm because I have fvwm as my wm on another box.
 Additionally, as someone pointed out - I use rxvt-unicode instead of xterm.  xterm is in base, so use it.
 I don't because it never used to play nice with UTF-8 but as of [2016](https://undeadly.org/cgi?action=article&sid=20160308204011) - xterm in OpenBSD uses unicode by default.
+I've also started using a solarized build of st - but that isn't covered here.

 __TLDR: Start here__